Maxway CRT: Improving the Robustness of the Model-X Inference: Simulation studies

-In Configuration (III), the importance of $X$ is characterized by a highly non-linear test statistic more complicated than those in (I) and (II), as well as existing semiparametric inference approaches like DML and double selection.
-Also, the models of $X\mid Z$ and $Y\mid Z$ are non-linear and harder to estimate than those in (I) and (II).
-So compared with the linear settings, all approaches require larger training size for $X\mid Z$ and lower dimensionality of $Z$ to achieve proper type-I error control.
+In Configuration (SS.III), the importance of $X$ is characterized by a highly non-linear test statistic more complicated than those in (SS.I) and (SS.II), as well as existing semiparametric inference approaches like DML and double selection.
+Also, the models of $X\mid Z$ and $Y\mid Z$ are non-linear and harder to estimate than those in (SS.I) and (SS.II).
+So compared with the linear settings, all approaches require a larger training size for $X\mid Z$ and lower dimensionality of $Z$ to achieve proper type-I error control.
 While our Maxway approach still attains significantly better type-I error control and more balanced power than the model-X CRT/CPT.
-This is again because our adjustment with a low-dimensional RF model reduces the confound not well adjusted by the high dimensional RF model for $X\mid Z$.
+This is again because our adjustment with a low-dimensional RF model reduces the confound not well adjusted by the high-dimensional RF model for $X\mid Z$.

-To understand how the Maxway CRT with in-sample training of $Y\mid Z$ performs compared to its out-of-sample version using an additional set of $n=250$ labeled samples for a holdout $Y\mid Z$ training, we inspect and compare the performance of the Maxway$_{\rm in}$ and Maxway$_{\rm out}$ CRT in the three configurations.
+To understand how the Maxway CRT with the in-sample training of $Y\mid Z$ performs compared to its out-of-sample version using an additional set of $n=250$ labeled samples for a holdout $Y\mid Z$ training, we inspect and compare the performance of the Maxway$_{\rm in}$ and Maxway$_{\rm out}$ CRT in the three configurations.
 One may expect that Maxway$_{\rm out}$ should have better type-I error control than Maxway$_{\rm in}$, due to the potential over-fitting issue of Maxway$_{\rm in}$ discussed in Section \ref{sec:const:semi}.
-Interestingly, this is the case in Configuration (III) with non-linear and complicated models but is contradictory to our results in (I) with linear models.
-This is probably because that unlike random forest, lasso highly shrinks the model coefficients and concurs ``under-fitting" rather than ``over-fitting".
+Interestingly, this is the case in Configuration (SS.III) with non-linear and complicated models but is contradictory to our results in (SS.I) with linear models.
+This is probably because, unlike random forest, lasso highly shrinks the model coefficients and concurs with ``under-fitting" rather than ``over-fitting".
 Thus, the in-sample fitting of $Y\mid Z$ with lasso results in a smaller empirical partial correlation between $X$ and $Y$ under the null, which is related to the observation that the mean square of residuals of lasso tends to over-estimate the noise level \citep{sun2012scaled}.